Chapter III General Administration

 The College is committed to making all preparations for non-invited speech as quickly as is reasonably possible and in no case will take longer than 24 hours.
 Non-invited speakers are not permitted to use electronic amplification, bullhorns, whistles, drums, or any other noisemaking device that may disrupt the campus environment.
 Non-invited speakers may not use any campus resources, equipment, or security and are not entitled to assistance from College personnel, or special parking privileges.
 Non-invited speakers may not electronically record students or College employees without their express written consent.
 No individual, group, or other organization may use the College name to indicate or imply College sponsorship or endorsement without the express authorization of the institution.
 Non-invited speakers shall hold the College harmless from any or all damages caused by speaking publicly on campus.

-A3.11.3 Political Speech: Texas Government Code 556.004 (Prohibited Acts of Agencies and Individuals) prohibits any state agency, including Del Mar College, from using state appropriations for financing or supporting the candidacy for any person for political office.
+A3.11.3 Political Speech: Texas Government Code Section 556.004 (Prohibited Acts of Agencies and Individuals) prohibits any state agency, including Del Mar College, from using state appropriations for financing or supporting the candidacy for any person for political office.
 Further, a State officer or employee may not use official authority or influence to interfere with or affect the result of an election or for any other political purpose.
 Finally, a State officer or official is prohibited from interfering in any way with contributions for political purposes.
 Accordingly, while Del Mar College faculty, staff, and students retain all constitutional rights and privileges related to freedom of speech and participation in political activities, the College requires them to avoid any behavior that might reasonably be construed as official College endorsement or official College support of political candidates or activities.
 No College funds, services, or supplies may be used to influence the outcome of any election or for political activity.
 College facilities may be used by outside political groups and candidates only after appropriate rental fees and charges for other services are paid.
 Only requests for such use that can be reasonably and safely accommodated without detracting from the mission, purpose, and normal operation of the College will be approved.

 The renting entity will be responsible for displaying signs near the venue for the event with the following wording: "By law and by policy, Del Mar College is required to remain neutral in political activities.
 The use of Del Mar College facilities and property by candidates and political organizations does not imply or indicate support for any candidate or political party."
 Candidates for political office may not be invited to campus to speak publicly or in classrooms about their campaigns or to promote their candidacy except that candidates may hold a press conference on campus to announce their candidacy.
 In addition, individuals or groups may sponsor political forums if they invite all candidates for an office or all sides of a political issue and if the purpose of the forum is informational or educational.